apoorvam/apoorvam.github.io/source/_posts/2019-02-21-sorting-algorithms-explained.md

 ## Insertion sort

-Idea: In the iteration i, it swaps a[i] with each larger entry to its left.
+Idea: In the iteration i, all elements to the left of i will be sorted.
+When it expands with with a new element at position i, it should be inserted at the right position in sorted left part.
+So it loops through it using counter j and swaps a[i] with larger entry to its left.
 In a loop,

-* Move the pointer ito the right
+* Move the pointer i to the right
 * Move j from right to left starting from i, swap a[i] with each large item to its left

 {% highlight java %}